vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/encrypt.md

 title: Encryption
 icon: lock
 category:
-  - feature
+  - Feature
 tag:
-  - encrypt
+  - Encrypt
-  - feature
+  - Feature
 ---

 The theme supports encryption of specific folders or specific paths, as well as global scope encryption.